-The trained presenters can provide a 30-minute overview of Department of Homeland Security recommended responses.
+The trained presenters can provide a 60-minute overview of Department of Homeland Security recommended responses.
 Additionally, staff can stay for extended question and answer time or a brief activity to further reinforce the presentation.

-Presentations can generally be provided at times to suityour audience, including evening or early morning hours.
+Presentations can generally be provided at times to suit your audience, including evening or early morning hours.
 With additional planning, presentation elements can be designed to suit the needs of your group.
-Trained SUDPS staff provided 10 presentations to over 160 community members in 2020.